-Under Federal Regulations, certain classes of activity require formal review before they may be undertaken by employees or students of the College.
-This is true whether or not these regulated activities are funded by external money, whether or not they are performed as part of normal instruction in a classroom, lab, or practicum, whether or not they are performed on the College's grounds, and regardless of whether they are part of a formal research program or simply the result of academic curiosity on the part of a Professor or Student.
+Under Federal Regulations, certain classes of activity require formal review before they may be undertaken by employees or students of the university.
+This is true whether or not these regulated activities are funded by external money, whether or not they are performed as part of normal instruction in a classroom, lab, or practicum, whether or not they are performed on the university's grounds, and regardless of whether they are part of a formal research program or simply the result of academic curiosity on the part of a Professor or Student.

 These classes of work include:

 - work involving living human subjects (including survey research or questionnaires);